mozilla/addons-server/docs/topics/api/accounts.rst

 -------
-Profile
+Account
 -------

-.. _`profile`:
+.. _`account`:

-This endpoint returns information about a user's profile, by the profile id.
+This endpoint returns information about a user's account, by the account id.
 Most of the information is optional and provided by the user so may be missing or inaccurate.

 .. http:get:: /api/v3/accounts/account/(int:user_id)/

-    .. _profile-object:
+    .. _account-object:

     :>json int id: The numeric user id.
-    :>json string username: username chosen by the user, used in the profile url.
+    :>json string username: username chosen by the user, used in the account url.
 If not set will be a randomly generated string.
     :>json string name: The name chosen by the user, or the username if not set.
     :>json float average_addon_rating: The average rating for addons the developer has listed on the website.
     :>json int num_addons_listed: The number of addons the developer has listed on the website.